RedGlow/legendary-quest-heroku/README.md

 # Local testing

 The testing is performed through npm (which calls mocha):
-- "npm unittest" runs the unit tests
+- "npm run unittest" runs the unit tests
-- "npm integrationtest" runs the integration tests
+- "npm run integrationtest" runs the integration tests

+# Local running

+Setup an user on it with a mongo console open like this:
+* use legendaryquest
+* db.createUser({user: "legendaryquest", pwd: "legendaryquest", roles: [{ role: "dbAdmin", db: "legendaryquest"}]})

+After this one-time setup, you can run the application with "npm start"